WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Arielle-Bennett/ArielleUpdates.md

 ## Date: 21 July 2021

 #### Who did you help this week?
 * Various: gave feedback on some of the £10.3m proposals - excited to see what the news is today!
+  * KW: ME TOOOOOO!
+And you really did a fantastic job - thank you!
 * Also helped pulling together the documents for extension projects to go to REG
 * Feedback on Slack user document to PS - really good to see that being pulled together
+  * KW: Thank you
 * KLG quick chat through how the open access block grant works
+  * KW: Would you mind finding UKRI / Wellcome / other funder guidance for organisations on open access / open data / open source.

 #### Who helped you this week?
-* All the folks who turned up to the Collaboration Cafe to talk throguh onboarding, felt we had a really good discussion
+* All the folks who turned up to the Collaboration Cafe to talk through onboarding, felt we had a really good discussion.
+  * KW: So glad you're leading on this!
 * TC for contract reviews - I'm going to miss her!
+  * KW: Helpful people are SO HELPFUL!
+Good luck to her on the studies!
-* GS - long chat about programme governance documents which I can now incorporate into programme planning alongside leadership chats
+* GS - long chat about programme governance documents which I can now incorporate into programme planning alongside leadership chats.
+  * KW: I'm delighted that I'm learning too!
+Thank you, and GS 🌻
 * KR for support in meetings and showing me Flexigrant
+  * KW: 💪

 #### What did you achieve?
 * CSCCE DEI programming call - we're at the stage where we need to bring in new volunteers to keep the next set of programming going and this was a productive call to agree next steps
+  * KW: Very cool - good luck on the next phase!
 * Sent off a contract or two that have been hanging around
+  * KW: Ooooooooooh - if these get signed that is a LONG TERM WIN! 🌠
 * Chased & processed a whole bunch of invoices which feels satisfying to tick them off on the tracker 😄
 * Got the TPS leadership call into Flexigrant!

 #### What bought you joy this week?
 * Liked the Lunch & Learn with Christine, felt I learnt a lot
 * Making my own ice cream
+  * KW: 🍦🍦🍦🍦🍦🍦🍦🍦🍦🍦 😋
 * Collab Cafe
 * Devouring a book!
+  * KW: 🧚‍♀️ 🧚‍♂️

 #### What did you struggle with?
 * It's so hot, I am genuinely struggling with focus - trying to be proactive about moving to cooler parts of the house/staying hydrated/using cooling towels 😓
+  * KW: SOLIDARITY AAAAAAAAAAAAH

 #### What would you like to work on next week?
 * Launching TPS Leadership call ✨